 A Great Start

-If you would like to use my written out, fully customizable accessibility template in Microsoft Word, you can purchase it on Accessible.org.
+If you would like to use my written out, fully customizable accessibility template, you can download it for free from Accessible.org.